Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Checking on Babies While They Are in Bed

-If you’re concerned regarding the temperature of your sleepyhead during the night, it never hurts to go and check.
-Knowing your child best will help you when assessing their comfort level.
+If you’re concerned about your baby’s temperature during the night, it never hurts to assess their comfort level.

 Learn More: Parent’s Guide To a Child’s Sleep